amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section3.md

 The idea is simple: In the `BigChunkLoader`, instead of loading a very large (e.g. 5000x5000) patch, we make/return a list of relatively smaller (e.g. 1000x1000) patches.

-The `BigChunkLoader` code of previous section will be changed as follows.
+The `BigChunkLoader` code of previous section would change as follows.
 Specially, note the lines `for count in range(5):` and `w, h = 1000, 1000`.
 ```python
 class SampleBigchunkLoader(BigChunkLoader):